Small changes can make a big difference to the air you breathe: Find out how you can burn better

-Regular sweeping is vital to remove blockages and soot.
-This prevents fires and allows deadly combustion gases to be safely vented through the chimney.
-Clean chimneys burn more efficiently, which will save you money, as well as helping to preserve the environment.
+Regular sweeping is vital in preventing blockages and removing soot.
+This prevents fires and allows deadly gases such as Carbon Monoxide to be safely vented through the chimney.
+Added to this clean chimneys burn more efficiently, which will in turn will save you money, as well as helping to preserve the environment.

 Smokless Coals: Once a year Wood: Twice a year when in use Bitumous Coal: Twice a year Oil: Once a year Gas: Once a year Thatched Roofs: Twice a year

-The Do’s and Don’ts to help you save money and preseve the enviromnt.
+The Do’s and Don’ts to help you save money and preseve the environment.

 Only burn smokeless fuel or properly seasoned wood with a moisture content below 20%.
 Wood should be burnt with as less moisture as possible, current thinking is that should be 20% or below, some place only burn wood with a moisture content 16% or below.

 Do not burn wood on an open fire in a smoke free zone.
 It is illegal to burn wood on open fires in smoke free zones, as there is no way of preventing smoke emitting from the flue, Local Authorities can prosecute households.

 Do not burn fence posts, painted off cuts, or varnished wood, burning these materials will pollute the atmosphere.
 The chemicals in the wood when burnt will be inhaled and lead to long term health issues.